 Activities related to this year’s theme

-- Design an internal comms or social media campaign around speed.
+- Design an internal comms or social media campaign around mobile phones and other distractions.

-- Hold a children's colouring competition for children to create road safety messages related to speed.
+- Hold a children's colouring competition for children to create road safety messages related to wearing seat belts.

 Promote road safety online

 There are lots of quick and easy things that you can do to promote Road Safety Week online.

 - Sign up for our free action pack and receive downloadable posters and social media banners you can use online.

 - Publicise your Road Safety Week events and activities via Facebook and Twitter (#roadsafetyweek #SlowDown), with a link to this website.

 - Write about local road safety issues or events on your organisation’s website.

 - Promote road safety and Road Safety Week to your partners/suppliers/customers/business contacts through e-bulletins/messages on documents/your email signature.